pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter component.md

 ## Delete components

-Complete the following procedure to delete components from the adapter.
+Complete the following procedure to delete components from the adapter:

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` with the ID of the component that you want to delete, and press Enter.